Premenstrual Dysphoric Disorder

 How Premenstrual Dysphoric Disorder (PMDD) is treated?

-Two types of medications to deal with PMDD are those that impact the central nervous system (CMS) and those that affect ovulation, for example:
+Two types of medications to deal with PMDD impact the central nervous system (CNS) and those that affect ovulation, for example:

 • SSRI(s) / anti-depressants such as fluoxetine (Prozac, Sarafem), sertraline (Zoloft), paroxetine (Paxil), and citalopram (Celexa)